AssasinSheep/VillagerEnchanter/README.md

-Villagerenchanter is a free to use open source plugin however the following conditions apply:
+Villagerenchanter is a free broken open source project that never came to be

 * This plugin is broken and has not been working for years, because of this I have decided to just post the code publicly*
 * This plugin was originally intended for minecraft version 1.8*